 Personal workflows

 It’s always fascinating to read about talented individuals’ personal work habits.
-Here are two favorites out of many.
+Here are three favorites out of many.

 - Shrivu Shankar’s AI Can’t Read Your Docs contains a mix of advice on what works and what doesn’t, especially related to “how do I teach AI what I like”